stcorp/harp/doc/python.rst

       density = product.HCHO_column_number_density
       density = product["HCHO_column_number_density"]

       # Iterate over all variables in the product.
-For imported or ingested
+For imported  products, the
-      # products, the order of the variables is the same as the order in the
+      # order of the variables is the same as the order in the source product.
-      # source product.
       for name in product:
           print(product[name].unit)